Apache Kafka Glossary¶

 - Kafka broker¶

-A server in the Kafka storage layer that stores event streams from one or more sources.
+A Kafka broker is a server in the Kafka storage layer that stores event streams from one or more sources.

 A Kafka cluster is typically comprised of several brokers.
 Every broker in a cluster is also a bootstrap server, meaning if you can connect to one broker in a cluster, you can connect to every broker.